williamxyshi/share-the-JUMPscare/README.md

-# noJUMPscares
+# share the JUMPscare
-hate jumpscares? me too. never be jump scared again with noJUMPscares
+hate jumpscares? checkout and share jumpscares in movies with sharetheJUMPscare </br>

+### Built With:
-movie information and movie posters pulled from OMDb API
+movie information and movie posters pulled from OMDb API </br>

-backend built with nodejs, express and mongodb/mongoose
+backend built with nodejs, express and mongodb/mongoose </br>

-mobile client built with Kotlin (android)
+mobile client built with Kotlin (android) </br>

-web client built with react
+web client built with react </br>